Charles Patrick Davis, MD, PhD

 Although nausea, vomiting, and diarrhea can sometimes accompany influenza infection, especially in children, gastrointestinal symptoms are rarely prominent.
 The term "stomach flu" is a misnomer that is sometimes used to describe gastrointestinal illnesses caused by other microorganisms.
 H1N1 infections, however, have caused more nausea, vomiting, and diarrhea than the conventional (seasonal) flu viruses.

-Unfortunately, people may be contagious about 24-48 hours before symptoms appear and, for those people who spontaneously recover, they may shed contagious viruses for about a week.
+Unfortunately, people may be contagious about 24-48 hours before symptoms appear and, for those who spontaneously recover, they may shed contagious viruses for about a week.

 Viewers share their comments